koding/koding/vm-supervisor/README.md

 ## Installation

+You don't have to follow the installation steps.
+The instructions below are just for reference.

 We have a setup to provision the user VMs via Ansible.
 There is a configured machine on AWS, with the IP of `54.172.97.80`.

-You don't have to follow the installation steps.
-Above instructions are just for reference.

 Export `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
 Copy `ansible.cfg`, `hosts` and `ec2.ini` files into /etc/ansible/.